saurabytes/MonarchMoneyTrendReport/README.md

      - Summarize all your Account balances on one screen
      - Compare to different time periods (This week, Last two weeks, This month, 3 months, 6 months, 1 year, 2 years and 3 years)
      - Show Monthly Account balances with average for current year, last 6 months or last 12 months
-     - Quickly see total amount owed on credit cards and other Checking and Credit card balances
+     - Quickly view total amount owed on credit cards and other Checking and Credit card balances
-     - See Income, Expenses and Transfers done by Account for the current month
+     - View Income, Expenses and Transfers done by Account for the current month
      - Sort the data by any column and export your data to Excel or Numbers

-* Separate Accounts to see breakdown with a Household description.
-(Parents vs Children or Partner 1 vs Partner 2)
+* Separate Accounts for a clearer breakdown with household descriptions (e.g., Parents vs. Children or Partner 1 vs. Partner 2).

-* Save and restore your Report filters and other report options on **Reports / Datasets**.
-No longer have to redo your filters over each time!
+* Save and restore report filters and options in Reports / Datasets, eliminating the need to redo filters each time.

-* Compressed & smaller font for **Transactions** grid to show more items
+* Use a compressed and smaller font in the Transactions grid to display more items.

-* Compressed & smaller font for **Budget** grid to show more items
+* Apply a compressed and smaller font in the Budget grid to show additional items.

-* Show "Left for Spending" (Checking minus Credit Cards minis Pending) in Budget Summary & Budget Summary Dashboard.
+* Display "Left for Spending" (Checking minus Credit Cards minus Pending) in the Budget Summary and Budget Summary Dashboard.

-* Turn ON/OFF (hide) menu items
+* Enable/Disable (hide) specific menu items as needed.

-* Hide Report Tooltip "Difference Amount" in graphs
+* Remove the "Difference Amount" tooltip from graphs in reports for a cleaner view.

-* Hide Create Rule Popup when add/changing transactions
+* Hide the Create Rule popup when adding or changing transactions to streamline the process.

-* Quickly split a transaction 50/50 by auto-filling the amounts
+* Easily split a transaction 50/50 with auto-filled amounts for quick adjustments.

-* Correct Calendar Year pull-down to only be years of data instead of since 2000
+* Correct the Calendar Year dropdown to display only years with available data (instead of starting from 2000).

-* Added "Last year YTD", "Last 12 months" and "This quarter" to pop-up calendar
+* Add options for "Last Year YTD," "Last 12 Months," and "This Quarter" to the pop-up calendar.

-* Hide Accounts Net Worth Graph Panel
+* Hide the Accounts Net Worth Graph Panel for a simplified view.

-* Highlight Pending Transactions when **Settings / Preferences / Allow Edits to Pending Transactions** is set to "Off".
+* Highlight pending transactions when the Allow Edits to Pending Transactions setting is set to "Off."

 # Installing MONARCH MONEY TWEAKS: